 Steep for non-engineers.
 Data scientists need to understand Spark fundamentals, partitioning, and cluster configuration.
 Business analysts accustomed to drag-and-drop BI tools struggle with notebook-based workflows.

-I’ve trained multiple teams on Databricks.
-Expect 4-8 weeks before data engineers become productive.
+Organizations report 4-8 weeks before data engineers become productive on Databricks.
 Data scientists with Python experience adapt faster (2-3 weeks).

 Documentation can overwhelm.
 The platform does so much that finding the right approach for your use case requires experience.
 Performance tuning (broadcast joins, AQE, caching strategies) demands deep technical knowledge.